 Allied health professionals (AHPs) are the third largest clinical workforce in the NHS, so they play an important role in reducing the impact of the NHS on the environment.

-The Greener AHP hub aims to make it easier for AHPs to educate themselves on environmental sustainability and contribute to a more sustainable NHS.
+The Greener AHP hub, which the RCSLT helped to develop, aims to make it easier for AHPs to educate themselves on environmental sustainability and contribute to a more sustainable NHS.

 Key areas for change, such as equipment, models of care and food, are all within AHPS’ scope of practice – meaning everyone has an opportunity to influence change.